muflihabdurrafi/muflihabdurrafi/README.md

 - 🙋‍♂️ My name is **Muflih**, I am **23** years old, from **Indonesia**.
 - 🎓️ Undergraduate in Informatics, class of 2024.
-- 🌱 I’m currently learning the web programming tech stacks, focusing on front-end.
+- 🌱 I’m currently focusing on developing my career as a front-end developmer.
 - 📫 You can reach me through [Linkedin](https://www.linkedin.com/in/muflihabdurrafi) or email contact.muflih@gmail.com

 ## Current Tech Stack